Calgary crews repair record number of potholes thanks to new tool

 The machine warms the surface of the road using infrared heating, helping create a seamless bond between the new asphalt and the existing pavement.

-"The results can include a smoother surface between repair and road, and potentially longer-lasting repairs, which in turn improve the overall quality and durability of the road surface," explained the city in a news release.
+"The results can include a smoother surface between repair and road, and potentially longer-lasting repairs, which in turn improves the overall quality and durability of the road surface," explained the city in a news release.

 "This machine is intended to be used for smaller repairs, but is expected to provide superior quality repairs when compared with traditional pothole repair methods."